darlatan/thgtoa/guide.md

 -   **Consider leaving your smart devices at home online and doing something (watching YouTube/Netflix or something similar) instead of taking them with you powered off.
 This will mitigate tracking efforts but also create digital traces that could indicate you were at home.**

+Addititionally, if using a smartphone as a burner, know that they send a lot of diagnostics by default.
+Enough to potentially identify you based on your device usage patterns (a technique known as biometric profiling).
+You should avoid using your burner unless absolutely necessary, to minimize the information that can be collected and used to identify you.

 **Lastly, you should also consider this useful sheet from the NSA about Smartphone security: <https://web.archive.org/web/20210728204533/https://s3.documentcloud.org/documents/21018353/nsa-mobile-device-best-practices.pdf>.**

 **Note: Please do not consider commercial gimmicky all-in devices for anonymity.
 The only way to achieve proper OPSEC is by doing it yourself.
 See those examples to see why it is not a clever idea:**